crusuer10/mullvad-ip-rotation-script/README.md

 # mullvad-ip-rotation-script

- Simple Bash script that rotates your Mullvad VPN connection to get a new IP.
+ Simple Bash script that rotates your Mullvad VPN connection to get a new ip every 2mins.

  ### Usage